French Algeria: Conquest of the southwestern territories

 In the 1890s, the French administration and military called for the annexation of the Touat, the Gourara and the Tidikelt, a complex that during the period prior to 1890, was part of what was known as the Bled es-Siba (land of dissidence)), regions that were nominally Moroccan but which were not submitted to the authority of the central government.

 An armed conflict opposed French 19th Corps' Oran and Algiers divisions to the Aït Khabbash, a faction of the Aït Ounbgui khams of the Aït Atta confederation.
 The conflict ended by the annexation of the Touat-Gourara-Tidikelt complex by France in 1901.

 In the 1930s, the Saoura valley and the region of Tindouf were in turn annexed to French Algeria at the expense of Morocco, then under French protectorate since 1912.
+In 1938, the French government was given further control of military affairs in French Algeria following a decree from the President giving the Minister of the Interior Albert Sarraut control over Algeria.

 Conquest of the Sahara

 The French military expedition led by Lieutenant-Colonel Paul Flatters, was annihilated by Tuareg attack in 1881.

 The French took advantage of long-standing animosity between Tuareg and Chaamba Arabs.
 The newly raised Compagnies Méharistes were originally recruited mainly from the Chaamba nomadic tribe.
 The Méhariste camel corps provided an effective means of policing the desert.

 In 1902, Lieutenant Gaston-Ernest Cottenest penetrated Hoggar Mountains and defeated Ahaggar Tuareg in the battle of Tit.